gbelwariar/Trie-APIs-In-Java-With-Tests/README.md

 # Trie APIs in Java with Tests
 A collection of APIs related to Trie Data Structure, implemented in Java and backed by strong tests.

-## Frameworks Used -
+## Frameworks/Libraries Used -

+1) [Google Guava Library](https://github.com/google/guava) - The project uses annotations like - [@VisibleForTesting](https://github.com/google/guava/blob/master/guava/src/com/google/common/annotations/VisibleForTesting.java) to give the tests access to the instance variables and methods.
-1) [Hamcrest Framework](http://hamcrest.org/) - To use the different Matchers available inside [TrieTest](https://github.com/gbelwariar/Trie-APIs-In-Java-With-Tests/blob/master/TrieTest.java).
+2) [Hamcrest Framework](http://hamcrest.org/) - To use the different Matchers available inside [TrieTest](https://github.com/gbelwariar/Trie-APIs-In-Java-With-Tests/blob/master/TrieTest.java).
-2) [JUnit Testing Framework](http://junit.org/junit4/) - To test the Trie APIs.
+3) [JUnit Testing Framework](http://junit.org/junit4/) - To test the Trie APIs.

 ## How to use the APIs-